atomisthq/docs/docs/user-guide/rug/tests.md

-ProjectScenarioWorld` extends `#!typescript ScenarioWorld`, adding functions to find editors and generators, query the number of modifications made, check if the parameters passed in were valid, see if the executing a Rug succeeded, etc.
+ProjectScenarioWorld` extends `#!typescript ScenarioWorld`, adding functions to find editors and generators, query the number of modifications made, check if the parameters passed in were valid, see if the executing Rug succeeded, etc.

 The scenario world is an optional second parameter in the function that implements all steps.
 For example, the declaration of the